lgbt-foundation/whitepaper/whitepaper.md

 ### Partners

 The full list of partners will be released shortly.
 Please [link to lgbt-token.org]subscribe to our newsletter[/link] to be informed about the launch partners and other parties that have expressed interest in adopting the LGBT Token.

-## TIMELINE

-`please visualize the timeline in a way that you find most useful`

-**January 2018**
-- release of white paper in version 0.7
-- open social channels and GitHub account and start open discussion

-**February 2018**
-- release additional details and mechanics of the Token economics ("Pink Paper")
-- release of white paper in version 0.8

-**March 2018**
-- release of additional details concerning the technical infrastructure and APIs ("Yellow Paper")
-- publish early smart contracts on GitHub

-**April 2018**
-- release of white paper in version 1.0
-- pre-sale Token offering (one week)
-- public Token Sale (four weeks)

-**Q2 2018**
-- Token issuance event and Token distribution
-- implementation of Hornet wallet
-- release of public API specifications and libraries for future integrations
-- transfer of Hornet Reward Model to LGBT Token

-**Q3 2018**
-- Implementation of wallet and payment systems for launch partners

-**Q4 2018**
-- release of API specification for the identity protection layer
-- first brick-and-mortar usage in Taipei, Sao Paulo and Paris

-**Q1/Q2 2019**
-- first additional Token generation event and launch of LGBT Impact
-- integration of identity protection layer in Hornet
-- additional brick-and-mortar integration of trusted Hornet locations